lilking2007/Rassberrypi5-cyber-infra/README.md

 If successful, the response will show a **Tor exit node IP address**.

+## Step 7.4 – Activation on the browser

+> installation of "proxy switch omega" extension
 ---

 # Phase 8 – OpenClaw AI Agent (The Brain)